 3. Turn in the Keys.
 The keys should be turned in on the exact day the tenant vacates the premises.
 If the keys are turned in later, the landlord may be able to charge the tenant additional rent or other charges under the lease.
 A tenant’s actual move-out date is often considered to be when the keys are turned in.

 4. Wait 30 Days.
 Within thirty days of moving out and providing written notice of your forwarding address, the landlord is required to return your security deposit.
 If you do not receive your security deposit in full, the landlord is required to provide you with an itemized list of deductions the landlord took from the deposit.
-For example, the landlord can deduct for things you, occupants and guests caused beyond normal wear and tear such as patching up large holes you knocked in the wall or wine stain on the carpet.
-The landlord cannot charge for damage not caused by you, occupants and guests, or damage from normal wear and tear.
-For example, replacing carpet just because it is worn, repainting cracked or old walls, replacing old appliances or old light fixtures.
-The landlord also cannot charge for things already present when you moved in.
+For example, the landlord can deduct for things you, occupants and guests caused beyond normal wear and tear such as patching up holes left in the wall from mounting a TV or wine/pet stains on the carpet.
+The landlord is not supposed to charge for damage not caused by you, occupants and guests, or damage from normal wear and tear.
+For example, replacing carpet just because it is worn, fixtures/door knobs that became worn by use, venetian blinds that start to crack due to sun exposure, etc. The landlord is also not supposed to charge for things already present when you moved in.

 5. Send a Demand Letter.
 If you waited thirty days from the date you moved out and provided a forwarding address, but you still have not recovered your security deposit or an itemized list of deductions you might write a demand letter asking for the return of your security deposit - send this by Certified Mail with Return Receipt.
 Try this before bringing the matter to court.
 Many times they will give you back the deposit once they realize you know your tenant right to receive your deposit back.
 If you do not get a response after 10 days or you think the response is unreasonable, you may file a lawsuit in small claims court to try to recover your security deposit.